mitsuba-renderer/drjit/docs/struct.rst

 - ``MyStruct<DiffArray<CUDAArray<<float>>>`` will JIT-compile kernels
   that run on CUDA-capable GPUs, while keeping track of derivatives.

-Second, the :c:macro:`ENOKI_STRUCT` declaration at the end makes the type transparent to :ref:`various standard operations <struct-supported>`.
+Second, the :c:macro:`DRJIT_STRUCT` declaration at the end makes the type transparent to :ref:`various standard operations <struct-supported>`.

 For instance, consider the previous ``if``-guarded assignment that only made